paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

     * &nbsp;```custom```

-      This directory contains build script files that allow specification of overrides for various settings and and additions to the build.
-The build script files are effectively hooks into the build setup.
+      This directory contains build script files that are hooks into the build process.
+They allow specification of overrides for various settings, additions to the build, modifications to the build, etc.

       These **are** meant to be changed (when the build customisations are needed).